ucbl/HyLAR-Reasoner/README.md

-# HyLAR-server- #
+# HyLAR-Reasoner #

-HyLAR-server- is a server-side OWL 2 RL reasoner that uses [JSW and OWLReasoner](https://code.google.com/p/owlreasoner/) as a triplestore and provides an additional incremental reasoning engine.
-The full implementation of HyLAR is available [here](https://github.com/ucbl/HyLAR).
+HyLAR-Reasoner is an OWL 2 RL reasoner that uses JSW and OWLReasoner (https://code.google.com/p/owlreasoner/) as a triplestore and provides an additional incremental reasoning engine.
+The framework implementation of HyLAR is available [here](https://github.com/ucbl/HyLAR).

 ## Getting started ##